Annual Fruit Ripening & Ethylene Management Workshop

-The 2015 enrollment fee is $825.00 for this 2-day workshop and included all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, lunches, and an evening mixer.
+The 2015 enrollment fee was $825.00 for this 2-day workshop and included all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, lunches, and an evening mixer.
 Enrollments were requested by March 9, 2015.
 Reservations were made on a first paid, first enrolled basis.

 If your plans change: Refunds, less an $80 processing fee, will be granted if requested at least seven calendar days before the course begins.
 At that time, you may also discuss sending a substitute.
 We reserve the right to discontinue, postpone, or combine classes, and to change instructors.
 Every effort will be made to notify enrollees of any changes or cancellations.